Project: Dupplin Solar Farm

 We are committed to maintaining open communication channels with local communities, councils, and other stakeholders, to discuss the project's development and the use of the community benefit fund.

-- The first public exhibition took place on Wednesday 27 August 2025, at Methven Town Hall, Methven.
+- The second public exhibition took place on 3 December, at Methven Town Hall.

-- An online presentation took place on 1 September.
+- An online presentation took place in the evening on 5th December 2025.

-- You can register your views with our Questionnaire Feedback Form until 15 December 2025.
-If you would like to ask any further questions, please email us using the contact information below.
+- If you would like to ask any further questions, please email us using the contact information below.

 Project timeline